 Instructions

-2. Cook the wedges.
-Drain the water from the wedges using a colander, then transfer the wedges back into the now-dry pan.
-Scatter over 1 tablespoon of polenta and give the pot a good shake so that the wedges are coated.
-Carefully remove the tray from the oven and pour the wedges onto the tray.
-The hot oil will splatter so be careful!
-Pop into the oven for 30 – 35 minutes, until they’re looking golden and crispy all over.
+3. Cook the wedges.
+Drain the wedges using a colander, then transfer them back into the now dry pot.
+Sprinkle over 1 tablespoon of polenta, and give the pot a good shake to rough up the edges (this helps give them lovely craggy, crispy edges).
+Carefully remove the tray from the oven and tip the wedges onto the tray.
+The hot oil will splatter and sizzle, so be careful!
+Spread them out into a single layer.
+Pop into the oven to roast for 30 – 35 minutes, until they’re looking golden and crispy all over.
+Sprinkle the flaky salt over them and toss once they’re finished.

-3. Make the cheesy spicy béchamel.
-Melt the 2 tablespoons of butter in a large saucepan over medium heat, then add 2 tablespoons of flour, whisking to combine into a paste (roux) and keep whisking to cook out the raw flour for a couple of minutes.
-Turn the heat to low and slowly pour in the milk, whisking as you go.
+4. Make the cheesy spicy béchamel.
+Melt the 2 tablespoons of butter in a large saucepan over medium heat, then add 2 tablespoons of flour, whisking to combine into a paste (roux).
+Keep whisking to cook out the raw flour for a couple of minutes.
+Lower the heat and gradually pour in the milk, whisking as you go.
 It’ll thicken, then thin as you keep whisking.
-Keep stirring as it thickens up and starts bubbling.
+Keep stirring as it thickens and starts gently bubbling.
 It should end up like a very thick gravy.
-Add the gochujang paste, salt and cheese, stirring as it melts into the sauce.
-Taste, and add a little more salt if you think it tastes a bit bland (this will depend on how salty your cheese is).
-Remove from the heat and let cool.
+Remove from the heat, then add the gochujang paste, salt, and cheese, stirring as it melts into the sauce.
+Taste, and add a little more salt if needed.
+Set aside.

-4. Prepare the rest of the toppings.
-Chop 2 of your scallions finely, then slice the other 1 thinly lengthways and pop into a glass of water (this will make them curl up!)
-Slice your green chili into thin rounds, then add to a small bowl with a tablespoon of rice vinegar and 1 teaspoon of salt.
+5. Prepare the rest of the toppings.
+Chop 2 of your scallions finely, then slice the other 1 thinly lengthways and pop it into a glass of water (this will make them curl up).
+Slice your green chili into thin rounds, then add to a small bowl with a tablespoon of rice vinegar and 1/2 teaspoon of salt.
 Give it a little mix and set it aside to pickle.
 Cook your bacon on the stove-top over medium-high heat until super crispy – about five minutes.
+Chop or crumble it, ready to top the wedges.

-5. Garnish and serve.
-Pile the wedges onto a serving platter, then drizzle over the spicy cheesy sauce.
-Finish with the scallions, cilantro, pickled green chili, crispy bacon and sesame seeds.
-Arrange the curly spring onions all over, and serve!
+6. Garnish and serve.
+Pile the crispy wedges onto a serving platter.
+Spoon over the warm, cheesy sauce, then finish with the scallions, cilantro, pickled green chili, crispy bacon, and sesame seeds.
+Serve any remaining sauce on the side for dipping.

 Notes

-SUBSTITUTIONS: If you can’t find polenta, just use flour to dust the wedges in before cooking in the oven.
+SUBSTITUTIONS: If you can’t find polenta, just use flour to dust the wedges instead.
 Swap out the cilantro for flat-leaf parsley or mint, and skip the green chilli if you’re worried about it being too spicy.
 If you can’t find gochujang, use sriracha or another hot sauce (taste it before you use it – if it’s SUPER hot, reduce the quantity you add to the cheesy sauce).

-STORAGE INSTRUCTIONS: These wedges are best served right after cooking and topping for maximum crunch – but you can prepare the elements in advance: The cheesy gochujang bechamel will keep well for 5 days in the fridge, and you can chop all the fresh toppings 3 days in advance.
-The crispy prosciutto shards will keep well for a week stored in the fridge.
-You can par-boil and toss the wedges in polenta earlier in the day before you cook them, they’ll be fine sitting at room temperature until you’re ready.
+PREP AHEAD: These wedges are best served right after cooking and topping for maximum crunch – but you can prepare the elements in advance: The cheesy gochujang bechamel will keep well for 5 days in the fridge, and you can chop all the fresh toppings 3 days in advance.
+The crispy bacon (or prosciutto) will keep well for a week stored in the fridge.
+You can par-boil and toss the wedges in polenta earlier in the day, before you cook them.
+They’ll be fine sitting at room temperature until you’re ready.

-SERVING SUGGESTIONS: Serve with pulled pork sliders, hot honey fried chicken sandwiches, grilled chicken or salmon, honey harissa glazed halloumi, grilled chicken caesar salad or enjoy just by itself!
+SERVING SUGGESTIONS: Serve with pulled pork sliders, hot honey fried chicken sandwiches, grilled miso chicken, hot honey chicken tenders, or sizzling oil steamed fish, honey harissa glazed halloumi, grilled chicken caesar salad, or enjoy just itself.

 • Prep Time: 10